justbartlett/blockone-viewer/README.md

 ![Image of Code Coverage](https://raw.githubusercontent.com/justbartlett/blockone-viewer/master/coverage.png)

-### Remaining Iotas
+### Remaining Iotas / Next Steps

-I haven't yet refactored the app styles or broken down the block component.
+Building on this project further, I'd next break down the block component, and go through and refactor the styles throughout the app.
+There are a few Redux related minor performance optimizations I could implement.
+I could strongly type the app using TypeScript.

 ## Installation